In this article

 This works in a similar way to council tax.
 Business rates bills are calculated and sent out by local authorities.
 You'll usually receive the bills in February or March, detailing what you need to pay for the financial year starting on the following 1 April.

 Business rates are calculated on the property's 'rateable value' meaning its estimated rental value on the open market.
 The Valuation Office Agency (VOA) carries out revaluations of commercial properties.
-The most recent revaluation came into effect on 1 April 2017, and refers to values as of 1 April 2015.
+The last business rates revaluation took place on 1 April 2023, and since then, rateable values have been based on the valuation date of 1 April 2021.
+The next revaluation is due to take place on 1 April 2026.

 There are a few instances where you can be charged business rates if you run a business from your home.
 This could happen if: